mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-MIE will report from de-identified log files an analysis of authentication and data searches using a provider app.
-Specific rates can be reported from the sandbox system as the automated testing setup will indicate what actions should yield successful authentication or data return.
-An overall analysis will be reported for the real world provider data since we cannot estimate failures due to providers correctly being denied access.
+MIE will analyze de-identified log files to assess authentication and data searches using a provider app.
+In the sandbox system, specific rates will be reported based on automated testing, which will indicate which actions should yield successful authentication or data return.
+For real-world provider data, an overall analysis will be reported, recognizing that some failures are expected due to appropriate access denials.
+The FHIR message creation success rate will be calculated as the number of successful FHIR message creations (numerator) divided by the total number of FHIR message creation attempts (denominator).

 #### Expected Outcome(s)

-It is expected that WebChart EHR will be conformant to all (g)(10) requirements and that overall error rates will be low.
+It is expected that WebChart EHR will be conformant to all (g)(10) requirements and that the overall error rate (numerator: failed FHIR message creations, denominator: total FHIR message creation attempts) will be low, under 1%.

 #### Care Setting(s)